flyleeee/hugo-page/content/authors/admin/_index.md

 I am a third-year undergraduate in Computer Science at the **Huazhong University of Science and Technology** under the guidance of Prof. [Kun He](https://scholar.google.com/citations?user=YTQnGJsAAAAJ).

 I am looking for chances of Research Experience and Fully Funded **Ph.D.** Position.
+Here is my [CV](https://yibinwang.netlify.app/uploads/resume.pdf).

 I am researching **Adversarial Robustness** of Machine Learning, particularly in **Certified Robustness**.
 <!-- {style="text-align: justify;"} -->